woodsnooja/ds-reliability/README.md

-# Core Skills - Data science in reliability course
+# CORE Skills - Data science in reliability course

 ## About this course